ahmedkhaled19952010/hello-world/README.md

 # hello-world
-this is my first repository
+# this is my first repository
+#!/bin/bash
+echo "hello-world"